 Nevada law allows consumers to direct certain businesses not to sell their personally identifiable information collected on a business’s platform or other online service to third parties to license or sell that information to additional third parties.
 If you are a Nevada resident, you may submit such opt-out requests to our contact information below.
 To be effective, your request must include your full name, address, phone number, and email address to verify the authenticity of your request.

 California Consumer Privacy Act of 2018 (CCPA).

-Beginning January 1, 2020, the CCPA provides California residents with additional rights as described below.
+The CCPA provides California residents who access our Website with certain rights as described below.
 Please note your right to know and right to delete are subject to certain exceptions under the CCPA.

 Notice of Collection.

 During the past twelve (12) months, we have collected the following categories of personal information that the CCPA covers:

 - Identifiers, including name, email address, date of birth, phone number, IP address, and an ID or number assigned to an internal account we may maintain.

 - Consumer records, billing and delivery address, and credit or debit card information.